 Percentage of Internal Investigations Closed

 Analysis of results and challenges: To fully resolve any compliance issues, all misconduct investigations are completed as soon as possible.
-When misconduct is substantiated, administrative action begins and can sometimes take several years to resolve.
+When misconduct is substantiated, administrative action begins and can sometimes take several years to resolve, frequently resulting in the revocation or surrender of an officer's certificate.
 When misconduct is not determined to be disqualifying, the case is closed immediately with no further action taken by Alaska Police Standards Council.

-The reported investigations closed include cases that were closed during FY2018, regardless of which year they were initiated.
+The number of closed investigations reported includes cases that were closed during FY2021, regardless of when they were initiated.